 However, our feeling is that this recessionary anxiety will be maintained for some time.
 Wall Street shares that feeling, and the future values of US tech stocks are falling.
-Our discussion on Monday was very wide-ranging, but there was general agreement that AR managers need respond more to analysts’ needs.
+Our discussion was very wide-ranging, but there was general agreement that AR managers need respond more to analysts’ needs.
 A lot of ‘communication’ is actually one-way broadcast.
 Rather than simply ship out their own corporate information, AR managers need to better understand what analysts really want.

 I think that Geoff’s book, coauthored with Lisa Perri, is an excellent guide to that.
 Their book outlines a survey of hundreds of analysts, across over 100 firms.
 They use their experience as analysts to show what analysts do, and then use their research to show the analyst firms’ business models.
 They show some useful approaches to quantify the value of AR, and Return on Investment, including a worked example that show one small firm showing a $8,597,179 return from analyst relations.